Contact Us

 Entanglement-based network management vs. classical network management

-By and large, managing entanglement-based Advanced Secure Networks is similar to managing classical networks.
+By and large, managing entanglement-based Quantum Networks is similar to managing classical networks.
 The TMN Layering and FCAPS models still hold, the nonfunctional attributes remain unchanged, and functional attributes are similar enough that they only need slight shifting to be relevant in the entanglement-based communication domain.
 However, when comparing entanglement-based and classical network management practices, several key differences emerge:

 • No physical topology discovery.
 In the classical networking world, topology is discovered.
 Topology discovery protocols have been developed to determine how ports are connected.
 LLDP, or the Link Layer Discovery Protocol, is the most widely used.
 By topology, this regards how the various physical devices are connected to each other, e.g., via their ports.
 If you have a device with four ports and different ports have fibers connecting to different other equipment, the question is, what other port on the other equipment is this port connected to?
 One of the primary challenges in entanglement-based network orchestration is topology discovery.
 Entanglement-based networks lack such standardized protocols as LLDP, making it difficult to determine how different entanglement-based nodes are connected.
 This challenge is exacerbated by the fact that quantum communication fibers (optical fiber that carries qubits) are typically fully utilized to convey qubits, leaving no room for the transmission of metadata required for topology discovery.
 In classical networking, the ubiquitous presence of wave division multiplexing was used to convey metadata.
 So already there is wave division multiplexing, and adding another virtual channel for conveying topology was easy to do.
 However, in the entanglement-based networking world, fibers are generally fully utilized to convey the data or the qubits, with no provision to convey the metadata.
 If it’s not possible to convey the metadata in-band, then an overlay classical network must be utilized to convey that metadata.
 In either case, agreement is needed among the quantum device vendors to achieve some form of physical topology discovery for optical networks.